 Breast reduction is a reconstructive breast surgery that may be performed for cosmetic purposes or as a result of a physical need.
 Also known as mammaplasty, this procedure is used to reduce the natural breast size and eliminate excessive fat and tissues that contribute to a large bust.

 A breast reduction may be considered medically necessary if it can provide relief to a woman who is experiencing chronic discomfort or complications caused by large breasts.
 In these cases, insurance companies are more likely to approve benefits for a breast reduction, although patients may need to show that other more conservative measures did not provide adequate relief.
 Typically, breast reduction can be performed at younger ages than augmentation procedures, since reducing a large breast size can help prevent the early onset of back and neck pain.

-Is Valparaiso Breast Reduction Surgery Right for You?
+Is Tampa Breast Reduction Surgery Right For You?

 You might be a candidate for breast reduction if you:

 - Are unhappy with your large breasts